lengff123/cursor-bridge/README.md

 ---

-Happy coding and note-taking! 🚀📚
+Happy test coding and note-taking! 🚀📚